bobbingwide/oik-clone/README.md

 Prototype for WordPress Multi Site cloned sites

 ## Changelog
+# 0.3
+* Added: Simple message on hierarchical posts if the parent has not been cloned
+* Added: admin/oik-clone-taxonomies.php to implement logic to clone taxonomy terms
+* Changed: Should MultiSite be hypenated or spaced or neither?
+* Changed: Slaves tab now called Settings and is the default tab.
+* Changed: oik_clone_load_post loads taxonomies into post->post_taxonomies
+* Changed: oik_clone_perform_import() and oik_clone_update_target() call oik_clone_update_taxonomies()
+* Fixed: Doesn't crash for post_status 'trash'.
+Doesn't delete clones either.
+* Fixed: oik_clone_get_target_slaves() may not find any values

 # 0.2
 * Added: Displays "Clone on update" meta box for post types that support 'publicize'
 * Added: Performs updates only when post status is "publish" - does not yet support "inherit" for attachments/ other CPTs